3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

     before the `multiboot2` directive, which loads Xen Hypervisor.
 Name the entry differently, e.g. `Qubes OS with TrenchBoot AEM`.
 Also, you will need to copy the AEM parameters for the Linux kernel: e.g.:

-    `aem.uuid=38474da6-7b2d-410d-95e6-8683005fb23f`
-    `rd.luks.key=/tmp/aem-keyfile rd.luks.crypttab=no`.
+    ```txt
+    aem.uuid=38474da6-7b2d-410d-95e6-8683005fb23f rd.luks.key=/tmp/aem-keyfile rd.luks.crypttab=no
+    ```
     We are still working on automating this step, so please bear with the manual file edition for now.

 Example GRUB entry: